Ketamine Therapy Treatment in the Hudson Valley – NY

 Is ketamine therapy safe?

 Yes, when administered by trained medical professionals in a controlled setting, ketamine therapy is very safe.
 We monitor vital signs and patient response throughout each session.
+Our team consists of a MD, DNP, FNP, and RN with emergency room experience making us one of the safest provider groups to experience ketamine therapy with.

 How does ketamine work for mood disorders?

 Ketamine rapidly enhances communication between brain cells by increasing glutamate activity and supporting neural regeneration.
 This can lead to quick and sustained relief of symptoms, even in treatment-resistant cases.
+Patients report feeling lighter and have improved sleep post the first treatment in their series.
+Check out this article on our blog for more information: https://hvketamine.com/iv-ketamine-therapy-for-mood-disorders-chronic-pain-and-ptsd/

 How does ketamine therapy help with chronic pain?